-- 1. During the IDT meeting for CARMP development, review and/or revision the nurses, clinicians and CMs must: - a. -Complete as much of the CARMP template as possible, including identifying the "Lead Contact" for each strategy section and whether a strategy section is relevant to the person by using the CARMP Draft Chapter 5.5.4: CARMP Development Process. - b.
+- 1. During the IDT meeting for CARMP development, review and/or revision the nurses, clinicians and CMs must: - a.
+Complete as much of the CARMP template as possible, including identifying the "Lead Contact" for each strategy section and whether a strategy section is

+- relevant to the person by using the CARMP Draft Chapter 5.5.4: CARMP Development Process. - b.
 If multiple authors collaborated on a single CARMP, those authors identify who will be the "Lead Contact" that will conduct training, monitor implementation, and report on effectiveness and strategy status to the IDT.
 The "Lead Contacts" may discuss how to share these tasks. - c.
 Replace the "Lead Contact" with "n/a" if a CARMP strategy section is not relevant to the person. - d.
 Decide who completes remaining sections of the CARMP template and clarify the requirements to complete competency-based training. - e.
 Discuss where the completed CARMP will be available within each service setting.
 The entire CARMP will be kept intact. - 2.
 The "Lead Contact" may designate a specific and willing IDT member to train in their place.
 The designated trainer must be competent to both implement the plan and conduct training on any strategy (in part or entirely).
 Such designation must be made in writing using the IST Trainer Designation Record as described in Chapter 17.9: IST Training Rosters.
 The designee's name must be included in the "Lead Contact" column of the CARMP.
 If a designated trainer is identified, the IDT member who assigned the designation continues to be responsible for monitoring and reporting the effectiveness of strategies to the IDT. - 3.
 Each "Lead Contact" observes CARMP strategy implementations monthly until the implementation is stable.
 These observations alternate between home and day settings, with no less than a documented quarterly visit for each site thereafter.
 Observation is intended to determine if CARMP implementation is consistent, correct, and effective, as well as to check on the status of the person. - 4.
 The nurses, therapists, RDs, BSCs and CMs will: - a.
-Ensure the current CARMP and MERPs are present and available to all staff and are implemented properly, during their visits. - b.
-Report relevant findings, as well as frequency of reported individualized signs/symptoms in progress notes, and in quarterly or semi-annual reports.
+Ensure the current CARMP is present and available to all staff and are implemented properly, during their visits. - Report relevant findings, as well as frequency of reported individualized signs/symptoms in progress notes, and in quarterly or semi-annual reports. - c.
+Receive and respond to reports from any IDT member, DSP, individual, and guardian regarding signs and symptoms of aspiration or illness of any kind, by reporting it to the relevant individual, in a timely manner. - 5.
+The nurses, therapists, RDs, BSCs and CMs participate in the annual ISP and other IDT meetings to discuss: - a. the current level of assessed aspiration risk and presenting criteria; - b. the frequency of signs and symptoms of aspiration observed over the past year; - c. the effectiveness of current CARMP strategies;